sleepjie/Valanar/Valanar Superdocument.md

 However, Skaldava underestimated both the cunning and resilience of Draymond’s leadership; instead of sending troops to break the siege, Draymond's Black Lords chose a more ruthless and strategic response—economic isolation.
 Much of Skaldava’s survival depended on caravans and merchants passing through its lands to deliver essential goods and supplies, and with this in mind, Draymond issued a trade embargo on Skaldava, preventing any goods from reaching the region.
 The flow of food, weapons, and other supplies that Skaldava relied upon ceased entirely, leaving the nation to wither under its own isolation.

 Draymond further escalated its response by capturing Skaldavan civilians who were found travelling in or near Draymond to be used as leverage, not only demoralising the Skaldavan leadership but also stoking fear within their population.
 As the siege dragged on and resources dwindled, Skaldava quickly crumbled under the economic pressure.
-The people of Skaldava began to starve, and the siege, once thought to be a bold power grab, became an untenable disaster.
-The Skaldavan leadership, seeing no other way to survive, reluctantly capitulated to Draymond’s demands.
-Skaldava submitted to becoming Draymond’s first vassal state since the collapse of the Doyverd Empire, marking the beginning of a new era in Draymond’s expansionist strategy, where economic domination and coercion could be just as effective as military force.
+The people of Skaldava began to starve, and the siege, once thought to be a bold power grab, became an untenable disaster; seeing no other way to survive, the Lords of Skaldava reluctantly capitulated to Draymond’s demands, and the nation as a whole was submitted into becoming Draymond’s first vassal state since the collapse of the Doyverd Empire, marking the beginning of a new era in Draymond’s expansionist strategy.

+###### Annexation of Florence
 Skaldava's submission sent a clear message to other neighbouring regions: resist Draymond at your peril.

-Its expansions began a few centuries before the Serende’hel Reformation.
+Shortly following,
+###### The Serende'hel Reformation
+The Serende'hel Reformation represents a pivotal epoch in the annals of both the Ende'hel and the Draymond Empire.
+This period, spanning several decades, marked not only a profound cultural and societal integration but also ushered in a renaissance of learning and development that reshaped the broader landscape of the region.
+The Reformation was precipitated by a series of calamitous events that rendered the Ende'hel homeland uninhabitable; the relentless wars with the Orcs and Giants, coupled with internal strife between the Ende'hel and the Enadriel, led to the downfall of their once-great civilization.
+The final blow came with the invasion and subsequent occupation of their lands by a coalition of Orc and Giant forces, which forced the Ende'hel to seek refuge elsewhere.

+Upon their arrival, the Ende'hel were met with suspicion and guarded curiosity by the Draymond populace.
+However, their need for asylum and the strategic advantages of their knowledge and abilities gradually led to a tentative integration.
+Emperor Ludvik the Black, upon recognizing the potential benefits of embracing these new arrivals, offered them an accord; sanctuary in exchange for their expertise in all things from military strategy to science, magic and history, thereby sowing the seeds of the Reformation and forever changing the world of Men.
+Three years following their arrival, the Serende’hel Reformation was officially decreed and the Draymond calendar was instituted as the most modern and accurate model of history, henceforth beginning the year 0SR.

+The most enduring impacts of the Serende'hel Reformation were perhaps seen in the fields of education and cultural exchange.
+The Ende'hel established centres of learning that soon became the nucleus of new thought, blending Draymond and Ende'hel traditions.
+These centres not only taught magical arts but also introduced advanced concepts of science and mathematics previously unknown to Draymond scholars; the Ende'hel likewise had a profound impact on literacy, primarily through the introduction of their script, which was adapted to form a unified writing system used throughout the empire.
+They established the first libraries and laid the foundations for public education systems that emphasised critical reading and interpretation of texts.

+Politically, the Ende'hel brought new concepts of governance, which included the establishment of a more structured bureaucratic system and the introduction of equitable laws that emphasised justice and fairness, rather than the traditional feudalistic approach that had predominated.
+Socially, the Ende'hel's influence led to more inclusive attitudes, slowly eroding the stark barriers between the various classes within the Empire.
+###### Post Reformation
 Following the Reformation, Draymond’s hold over the continent only solidified further.

 It was only due to the Northern Concordat that their influence did not spread further past Caldwynn, which was annexed by Draymond